-A Special Well and Boring Construction Area, or well advisory, is a mechanism which provides for controls on the drilling or alteration of public and private water-supply wells, and environmental wells in an area where groundwater contamination has, or might, result in risks to the public health.
-There are no MDH-designated Special Well and Boring Construction Areas in the project area (reference (159)).
+A Special Well and Boring Construction Area, or well advisory, is a mechanism which provides for controls on the drilling or alteration of public and private water-supply wells, and environmental wells in an area

 Flowing wells and borings are drilled holes that encounter an aquifer with sufficient natural pressure to force water above the ground surface, so that water will flow without pumping.
 Flowing artesian conditions exist when a low permeability confining layer, such as clay or shale, overlies the aquifer.
 This puts the groundwater under pressure because the material doesn't permit water to flow through it.
-When a well or boring is completed, the confining layer is breached, creating a pressure relief valve which allows the water to rise above the top of the aquifer.
-If the pressure in the aquifer is great enough to force water to rise above the land surface, the well flows.
+When ground disturbing activities (for example, a well, boring, or installation of a foundation for a transmission line structure) breach the confining layer, it creates a pressure relief valve which allows the water to rise above the top of the aquifer.
+If the pressure in the aquifer is great enough to force water to rise above the land surface, artesian groundwater conditions occur.
 Flowing conditions can also occur in an unconfined aquifer, most often at lower elevations in groundwater discharge areas near rivers, lakes, or other waterbodies.
-These unique features can be found throughout the state of Minnesota and are not limited to certain areas or geography (reference (160)).
+These unique features can be found throughout the state of Minnesota and are not limited to certain areas or geography (reference (177)).